tonsky/tonsky.me/site/blog/centering/index.md

 # Fonts

 Fonts are one of the biggest offenders.
 You can see poorly aligned text everywhere.
+Let me showcase.

 Apple can’t do it: